trile-geo/trile-geo.github.io/plaxis-construction-road-embankment.md

 The embankment construction consists of two stages: the base embankment and the top embankment, each requiring 5 days to complete.
 Following the first construction stage, a 200-day consolidation period is introduced to allow the dissipation of excess pore water pressures generated during construction.
 After the second construction stage, an additional consolidation phase is carried out to evaluate the final settlement of the embankment.
-In this phase, the "Minimum Excess Pore Pressure" option is selected, and a stopping criterion of |$P-stop$| = 1 kPa is specified.
+In this phase, the "Minimum Excess Pore Pressure" option is selected, and a stopping criterion of |$P$-stop| = 1 kPa is specified.
 The analysis continues until the excess pore water pressures have essentially dissipated throughout the soil mass.
 Consequently, a total of five calculation phases are required, including the initial phase.